yaasiin-ayeva/P2P-Chat-App/README.md

 # p2p-chat-app
-Simple chat application using pee-to-peer service offered by peerJS (WebRTC) libraries made with ionic capacitor, using angular
+Simple, Secure & Persistent chat application using peer-to-peer service offered by peerJS libraries made with ionic capacitor, using angular

 # Steps to run this project: